 Who are 5-star surveys for?

 5-star ratings are ideal for businesses that are looking to get a clear picture regarding how customers like a particular product, service, or other aspect of their brands.
 5-star surveys can provide the flexibility needed to ask those unique questions.
+5-star surveys are also great for wide audiences that may speak multiple languages, since the idea of a 5-star rating is universal.

 Interested in how clean a guest found their hotel room?
 The speed of service of a support representative?
 How about the video quality of a recent webinar?
 5-star surveys can tackle all of these scenarios.